Hudson-commercial/1797-NYS-ROUTE-376-/README.md

 ## About

-This is a professionally designed web website for marketing purposes of Leasing the warehouse/office space available.
+This is a professionally designed website for marketing and leasing the warehouse/office space available.
 .

 ## Tools